 As a Park Lane Group Young Artist, he gave a recital at the Purcell Room which included the world premiere of "The Colour of Pomegranates” for alto flute and piano, written for him by the leading British composer Julian Anderson, published and available from Faber Music - as well as performances of works by Boulez, Maderna, Philip Wilby and Timothy Salter.
 He has also recently commissioned works from the composer Rob Stroh.

 In 2018 he retired as principal flute of the Band of the Scots Guards in London after a career of over twenty years, during which he performed at venues across the world from music festivals and International Tattoos to the 2012 Olympic Stadium.

 He has performed as a soloist in many venues in London including the Royal Albert Hall and Cadogan Hall, as well as in France, Germany, Italy, Denmark, Switzerland, Canada, the USA, South Korea and Australia.

-He has performed as a member of the Philharmonia Orchestra, and was principal flute of the Showbiz Pops Orchestra, Cygnus Orchestra of London and has performed as a member of L'Anima di Musica and the Perspectives Ensemble, covering an enormous range of repertoire from Hollywood to Schoenberg.
-He is also currently flautist with the London Military Band.
+He has performed as a member of the Philharmonia Orchestra, and was principal flute of the Showbiz Pops Orchestra, Cygnus Orchestra of London as well as a member of L'Anima di Musica and the Perspectives Ensemble.
+He was also for a number of years the flautist with the London Military Band.

 Over the last twenty years he has appeared in numerous recitals, with repertoire ranging from the classic works to contemporary pieces.
 He also appears on many recordings both with his own band and as a guest performer, and has given live radio and TV broadcasts.
 In December 2016 he gave a series of recitals in the USA, and has recently been invited to perform for both the British Flute Society and the Norwegian Flute Festival.
 In November 2017 he appeared in recital with Tom Ottar Andreassen, principal flute of the Oslo Philharmonic.